What My Near-Death Experience Taught Me About the Body — And Why I Will Never See Illness the Same Way Again

 From inside the body — particularly from inside a sick body — it is extraordinarily easy to conflate your consciousness with your physical experience.
 When the body is in pain, consciousness experiences pain.
 When the body is fatigued, consciousness experiences fatigue.
 The two seem inseparable — as if consciousness is simply the subjective experience of neurological activity.

-Outside the body — this conflation becomes obviously false.
+From the greater, infinite perspective of the dissolved mind — this conflation becomes obviously false.

 I was fully conscious.
 Completely aware.
 More aware than I had ever been inside my body — with a clarity and a completeness of perception that my neurological apparatus had never produced.
 And my body was below me, in crisis, not generating that consciousness at all.